top of page

 Smoking

 There is no smoking allowed in the building or on nearby porches as per fire department regulations.
 There is a strict prohibition on all open flames in Bed & Breakfasts in Providence.
 So please no incense, candles, or just lighting matches for the fun of it.
-There is an ashtray at the far end of the lawn by the bench under the smaller oak tree - please keep all of your smoking and open flame needs to this area - thanks!
+There is a bench at the far end of the lawn under the smaller oak tree - please keep all of your smoking and open flame needs to this area - thanks!

 Pets

 We have a no guest pets policy at this time.
 There is a house dog who is here sometimes.
 She mostly hangs out in the office or in the innkeeper's room.
 If you have a severe dog allergy this may not be the lodging for you.
-She is fairly quiet but has been known to let out a bark occasionally in the night.
+She is fairly quiet but has been known to let out an occasional bark in the night.

 Sound